Table of Contents:

 A well constructed wholistic campaign involving multi-faceted marketing strategy is the way forward such as email campaign, cold call, invitational marketing (blogs), etc.

 With Inbound Marketing, the B2B marketing funnel has grown and evolved to be a far superior and more actionable tool, now used to craft lead-generation strategy.
-Organizations understand the value of content that nurtures leads through the various stages of the marketing funnel.
+Organizations understand the value of content that nurtures leads through the various stages of the digital marketing funnel.

 In this guide, we’ll cover eleven different content marketing strategies that apply to each stage of the marketing funnel and why they work so effectively.
 But before we take a deep dive into the strategies, let’s take a few minutes to outline what a B2B marketing funnel looks like today.